frontendanna/udacity_memory_game_anna_antony/README.md

 # Memory Card Game
 Click and match the cards!

+If cards don't match they will have a red background.
+If they do match the cards will have a green background and a short animation triggers.

 ## General
 The start code had been provided by Udacity.
 I have also kept the background image, but I changed the name of the CSS file.
 Styling the elements didn't cause me any problems, but programming everything with JavaScript was very tricky for me.
 I have researched a lot on forums I've found while searching on Google.
 Still I learned a lot about implementing and using JavaScript to get more live into my code.